-Smokey Bones on new path with new CEO
+Smokey Bones starts new path with new chief executive officer

 James O’Reilly plans to build best-in-class chain